Resume Keywords: How to Find the Right Words to Beat the ATS

 • Experience in a technology industry or comparable fast-paced industry

-• Demonstrated experience in a commercial team with a focus on clients/partner needs.
+• Demonstrated experience in a commercial team focusing on clients/partner needs.

 Preferred Qualifications: